rbtms/termice/readme.md

       -q: Query
       -s: Source

-# Install

 # Bugs
-- Currently very slow on huge stream lists
+- Currently very slow on large lists

 # Configuration
 Currently, netstreams relies on Mplayer in order to work.
 <br>By defect, it looks on the bin folder for an executable file and falls back on the 'mplayer' command.
-<br>It is untested in other OS other than Windows so input about other systems would be apreciated.
+<br>It is untested in OS other than Windows 10 so input on other systems would be apreciated.

 # Documentation
 Refer to http://nishinishi9999.github.io/netstreams/index.html